rust-lang/rustfmt/Configurations.md

 #### `Never`

-Final newlines will be left as is (actually preserving spaces and tabs is not possible for now due to a known problem [#887](https://github.com/rust-lang/rustfmt/issues/887)).
+Final newlines will be left as is.

 ## `normalize_comments`